🇯🇵 Tokyo VPS now live —🚀 built for webmasters, agencies, and SaaS teams expanding across 🌏 Asia. Get Yours →

 A hand writes on paper with labeled parts of a URL: "Protocol," "Subdomain," "Domain," "Top Level Domain."
 Glasses are nearby.

-• Domain tips: A strong domain name should be short, easy to remember, and relevant to your niche.
-Avoid overly complex names or obscure abbreviations.
-If you plan to brand yourself long-term, choose something versatile that can grow with your content, such as including your name or a tech keyword.
+When it comes to choosing a domain name, aim for something short, easy to remember, and relevant to your niche.
+Avoid overly complex names or obscure abbreviations that visitors might struggle to recall or type correctly.
+If you plan to brand yourself long-term, pick something versatile that can grow with your content — including your own name or a tech keyword is often a smart move, as it gives you room to evolve without being boxed into a single topic.

 Design Your Blog